js-org/js.org/PULL_REQUEST_TEMPLATE.md

 - [x] There is reasonable content on the page (see: [No Content](https://github.com/js-org/js.org/wiki/No-Content))
 - [x] I have read and accepted the [Terms and Conditions](http://js.org/terms.html)

+### Summer break - new subdomain requests won't be processed at the moment. https://github.com/js-org/js.org/issues/4325